Stanvk/Widom_Particle_Insertion/README.md

 molecular-dynamics or monte-carlo simulations.
 This package relies partly on MDAnalysis such that a large array of trajectory files are supported, such as GROMACS's .trr file and LAMPS's .data file.

 ## Requirements
-The MDAnalysis package (https://www.mdanalysis.org/) is needed, which can be installed with
+The MDAnalysis package (https://www.mdanalysis.org/) is needed, which can be installed via
 ```
 pip install MDAnalysis
 ```